MARK ABEL, composer

 RADIO INTERVIEWS AND ARTICLES

 Around the same time, Julie Amacher of Minnesota Public Radio included a 23-minute interview in her New Classical Tracks series -- the program is here.
+In February 2021, Rob Kennedy of WCPE The Classical Station put together an hourlong feature on Mark's music journey.
+An excerpt is here.

 The Chicago-based online arts magazine Stay Thirsty published an extensive email interview with Mark covering a wide range of topics -- read it here.